 SI.
 No Requirement Details (as at 31 st March, 2022 wherever applicable) 1 Total number of employees on roll 561 2 Total number of employees hired on temporary / Contractual / casual basis.
 1995 3 Number of permanent women employees 67 4 Number of permanent employees with disabilities NIL 5 Employee association recognised by management?
 The Company has 3 Labour Union representing the interests and welfare of all union employees / workmen.
 Union elections are held once in 3 years as per the by-laws of the Union.
 The Company maintains a good and cordial relationship with the Union.
-6 Percentage of permanent employees who are members of recognised employee association 7 Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment as at the end of last financial year and as at the end of current financial year NIL 8 What percentage of your under mentioned (a) Permanent Employees - 100% employees were given safety & skill up- gradation training in the last year? (b) Permanent Women Employees - 100% (c) Casual/Temporary/Contractual Employees - 100% (d) Employees with Disabilities- Nil
+6 Percentage of permanent employees who are members of recognised employee association 100% of permanent employees in the workers grade 7 Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment as at the end of last financial year and as at the end of current financial year NIL 8 What percentage of your under mentioned (a) Permanent Employees - 100% employees were given safety & skill upgradation training in the last year? (b) Permanent Women Employees - 100% graduler halfing in the last year: (c) Casual/Temporary/Contractual Employees - 100% (d) Employees with Disabilities-Nil